tbystrican/venice-API-reference/README.md

 A privacy-first AI platform that provides OpenAI-compatible APIs for text and image generation.
 The platform emphasizes user privacy, open-source models, and uncensored AI responses.

+**Complete API Reference**: For detailed information about all endpoints, parameters, and functionality, see our [comprehensive API reference](Venice.ai API reference KNOWLEDGE BASE.md).

 ## Features

 - **Privacy-First Architecture**: Venice does not utilize or store user data for any purposes